penchord/web/contact.md

 * Focusing on what is best not just for us as individuals, but for the overall community

 These guidelines are adapted from the [Contributor Covenant](https://www.contributor-covenant.org/)

+## GitHub flow

+[This guide](https://docs.github.com/en/get-started/using-github/github-flow) explains how to follow GitHub flow to collaborate on projects, which includes:
+* Creating a branch
+* Making changes
+* Creating a pull request
+* Addressing review comments
+* Merging a pull request
+* Deleting a branch